costrojs/costro/docs/Router.md

 });
 ```

-You can also check out this example live on [CodeSandbox](https://codesandbox.io).
+You can also check out the live example on [CodeSandbox](https://codesandbox.io).

 ## Dynamic Routing